 ICMI 4600 Living & Working Cross-Culturally (3).
 This course focuses on practical strategies of evangelism and discipleship in a cross-cultural setting that result in indigenous-led churches which reproduce themselves by planting more churches.
 Special attention is given to contextualization, creative access strategies into closed countries, personal spiritual development, spiritual warfare, raising support, communicating with supporters, family dynamics, choosing an organization, and the changing role of the western missionary.
-Prerequisites: ICMI 2110 Strategies in Missions, ANTH 3300 Cultural Anthropology, ICST 2133 Intercultural Communication, ICMI 3503 Cross-Cultural Internship.
+Prerequisites: ICST 2131 Missiology,Internship required for major.